TBWTop/TBWTop.github.io/_pages/about.md

 I obtained my Bachelor's degree in Mathematics and Applied Mathematics from Peking University in 2024.

-My Chinese given name, Bowen, is pronounced roughly like "bowl-when", and my family name, Tang, is pronounced like the English word "tongue".
+My Chinese given name is pronounced roughly like "bowl-when", and my family name is pronounced like the word "tongue".

 Contact
 ======